Tutorial

 Key Takeaways

-- Basics matter most - Strong passwords + 2FA stop most attacks
+- Basics matter most.
+Strong passwords plus 2FA stop the vast majority of attacks.

-- Think before clicking - Phishing is the #1 attack vector
+- Think before clicking.
+Phishing is still the most common way in.

-- You're a target - Everyone has something worth stealing
+- You are a target.
+Everyone has something worth stealing.